 Other Event Sources¶

-Connect your function(s) to Kafka topics
+Connect your function(s) to Apache Kafka topics.

 More information in the Incubator repository: openfaas-incubator/kafka-connector

-More information in the repository: affix/OpenFaaS-SNS
+Find more information in the following repository: affix/OpenFaaS-SNS

 CloudEvents is a specification for describing event data in a common way.
-More information on CloudEvents

 More information in the repository: johnmccabe/cloudevents-slack-demo